EdyTheCow/docker-pterodactyl/README.md

  ```
 docker-compose run --rm panel php artisan p:user:make
  ```
-Login to the panel using newly created user at the domain you specified earlier.
+Login to the panel using newly created user at panel.DOMAIN you specified earlier

 ### Setting up the daemon
 Navigate to admin control panel and add a new `Location`.
-Then navigate to `Nodes` to create a new one.
+Then navigate to `Nodes` and create a node.
-- Set `FQDN` to `node.YourDomain.com`
+- Set `FQDN` to `node.DOMAIN` you specified earlier
 - Set the node to `Behind Proxy`
 - Set the `Daemon Port` to `443`

-Navigate to `Configuration` tab and copy the contents to `daemon/daemon-config/core.json`.
-Edit `core.json` and change `remote base` url to `https`.
+Navigate to `Configuration` tab and copy the contents into `daemon/config/core.json`.
+Edit `core.json` and change `remote base` url from `http` to `https`

-Change `sftp path` to `/srv/docker/pterodactyl-docker/data/daemon/daemon-data`.
-This is to change the default location of daemon's data for more organization.
-I will add additional variables to make this more flexiable soon.
-As of right now, make sure your cloned directory is in `/srv/docker/` or edit the volume paths manually in `docker-compose.yml`.
+Change `sftp path` to `/srv/docker/pterodactyl-docker/data/daemon/data`.
+Full path is required so SFTP is able to access the daemon data.
+Make sure it matches your `CONTAINER_DAEMON_DATA` variable path!

 <b>Start the daemon</b><br />
  ```